peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 </ol>

 <!--
 This is today's agenda.

-I'll tell you the pros/cons of each tool. and finally, introduce the best tool for 3 types of Pythonistas.
+I'll tell you the pros/cons of each tool. and finally, introduce the best tool and why for 3 types of Pythonistas.

-and then, I'll introduce Rye as an appendix.
+and then, If you might be watching, I'll introduce Rye as an appendix.
 -->

 ---